ikarus-project/ikarus/docs/website/02_examples/newtonRaphsonMethod.md

   std::cout << "nonlinearOperator, x: " << nonLinOp.firstParameter() << "\n";
 }
 ```
-One could also use the existing functionality in Ikarus to obtain a similar solution from the Newton-Raphson scheme as depicted below:
+One could also use the existing functionality in Ikarus to obtain a similar solution from the Newton-Raphson scheme, as depicted below:
 ```cpp
 Ikarus::NewtonRaphson nr(nonLinOp);
 nr.setup({eps, maxIter});